• Schedule a Demo

 Then again, even if your scholarship program is part of a for-profit organization, you may be able to recruit temporary college interns for your application review season.
 Just make sure you abide by the rules of the colleges you are working with to ensure that interns get class credit for their time.

-Non-profit and for-profit businesses can also look to the following sources for team member recruitment:
+Non-profit and for-profit businesses can also look at the following sources for team member recruitment:

 • Organization volunteers